 Maybe, I thought, as I walked, getting wetter, I don't have a career.
 Maybe I never had one.
 Maybe I've had a series of jobs, and where I am now is just another job, and being a mom to another little one will be my next job, and that's not a bad thing.
 Maybe I've been looking at this the wrong way all along, seeing life as a series of leaps forward in a hierarchy, an arc that will eventually land me higher than where I started, with a better salary, more responsibility and respect, more flexibility.
 Maybe the path is not as straight, or as clear; maybe it's not a path at all.
 Maybe it's more like a dance, around a large space, where I meet many partners, and move forward and back and across the room, spinning and twirling in time to the music.

-That didn't make me feel much better about what I may leave behind, or less anxious about starting this new journey, and it left me wondering why, when I look around me, so many other people seem to be moving in one direction.
+That didn't make me feel much better about what I may leave behind during these next months, or less anxious about starting this new journey, and it left me wondering why, when I look around me, so many other people seem to be moving in one direction.
 But at least it made me remember that I have left things behind before, and I have landed on my feet.
 I have come back to the dance.

 Days like this--wet days in which I feel like the ground is shifting under my feet--call for comfort food, and short of making macaroni and cheese (which I've also been craving lately, and not the kind from the box), that means soup.
 I got a bunch of celery last week in the CSA, and while celery is something we use occasionally, I always end up throwing leftovers away.
 Determined not to do that this time, I went looking for a recipe where I could use the whole head at once and be done with it, so I could move on to conquer the next things in the box.
 Maybe I shouldn't be so afraid to do that outside of the kitchen, too.